bababa100/Project-2/README.md

 Project Overview -

 A full CRUD application with a one-to-many model.
-One seller to many albums Project Description -
+One seller to many albums

+Project Description -

 This is an app to allow owners of Vintage albums to post there inventory so that customers can see a list of albums for sale.
 A seller can upload multiple records.
 A user can visit the app to see a list of sellers and a list of albums.

-The app has a list of links, at the top of the screen, to allow easy navigation to different views.
+Has links at the top of the screen, to allow easy navigation to different views.

 =====
 Problem: There are record collectors with unwanted records and need a way to connect with buyers.

 General App Idea/Purpose: An app that link record sellers and buyers.